LostAndDead/Meta-Quest-Forensics-Documentation/docs/Analysis/artifacts/cloud.md

 HTML Location `Security and login information > Security and login information > Location history`

-Contains a history of locations what the user has connected to the Meta Account from.
+Contains a history of locations that the user has connected to the Meta Account.
 This could be via the headset or a PC/Mobile Phone.
 These entries contain the following information:

 - Latitude and Longitude (Long/Lat)
 - First Seen (Timestamp)